Decoding the Mystery🧙♂- How Computers Interpret Human Language

 Using this logic, the authors develop the following model for learning vector embeddings (you can read more about how they came up with the model in their paper).

-Where XX is a co-occurence matrix.
-XijX_{ij} is the number of times word ii and word jj appear in the same context window.
+Where is a co-occurence matrix. is the number of times word and word appear in the same context window.

-wiw_{i} is a latent vector corresponding to the word ii, and bib_{i} is learnable bias.
+is a latent vector corresponding to the word , and is learnable bias.

 I attempted minimalistic (small dataset size, context window and number of epochs) implementation of GloVE and got good initial results (loss is going down and latent vector show some meaning).
 You can find the code here: https://colab.research.google.com/drive/1UBGoZFBIBX3BmfZwXrxmC_n_zMOnsdCK?usp=sharing (opens in a new tab) Training setup should look something like this.